GSSoC24/Contributor/assets/readme.md

 ---

+### Why are we doing this? - 👍

+This is being done keeping everyone in mind for being hardworking enough to contribute something meaningful even if it's something small.
+We are doing this to make this event fair and memorable for all.

 ### How to detect them - 💯

 1. If you find anyone pushing PR with changing a single change which are not necessary in a same project and gaining high reps for it.
 Kindly let us know @sanjay-kv